Madball: History

 Along with bands such as Agnostic Front, Vietnom, Bulldoze, Resistance, H2O and Boston/New York Hip-hop group Special Teamz (Slaine, Ed O.G., Jaysaun, DJ Jayceeoh), they comprise a part of New York's DMS Crew.
 Vocalist Cricien and bass player Hoya are also in the band Hazen Street, along with members of H2O and Cro-Mags.

 In 2010, after the departure of the Ferret Records owners from the label, Madball followed them to their new and present label Good Fight Music.
 In February 2010 Madball signed a deal with Nuclear Blast for the European release of their new studio album, Empire, produced by Erik Rutan.
 Jay Weinberg, son of E Street Band and Max Weinberg 7 drummer Max Weinberg, joined Madball for the album and for touring.

 Madball then dismissed Weinberg in September 2010, citing personality conflicts.
 Weinberg said that he had already quit the group by that time, due to lifestyle issues.
 Born From Pain drummer Igor Wouters replaced Weinberg for live performances.

-On March 10, 2014, it was announced the band had begun recording its eighth studio album, Hardcore Lives, which was released in June of that year.
+On March 10, 2014, the band began recording its eighth studio album, Hardcore Lives, which was released in June of that year.

-In October 2017, it was announced that Brian "Mitts" Daniels had exited Madball.
+In October 2017, Brian "Mitts" Daniels had exited Madball.
 Madball released their ninth studio album, For the Cause, on June 15, 2018.

 In January 2019, Madball announced that their touring guitarist, Mike Gurnari, would become an official member.

+In August 2023, Jorge "Hoya Roc" Guerra announced his intention to leave the band.
+Guerra cited the band's decrease in activity and the resulting financial hardship as his reasons for leaving.
+He made it known that he would remain with the band through their two upcoming European tours.

+Musical style and influences

+Madball are a hardcore punk band.
+The band's music put an emphasis on a metal-influenced groove, breakdowns and use of lyrics based on street life, as opposed to the speed of punk rock and the riffing of crossover thrash which were dominate in the genre when they began.
+This difference led to them helping to define the sound hardcore would take on in the 1990s, as well as the beatdown hardcore genre.
+They have also been categorised as tough guy hardcore.

+They have cited influences including Sick of It All, Agnostic Front, the Bad Brains, Cro-Mags, Killing Time, Breakdown, Discharge, hip hop music and funk music.